The Land Exchange

 To safely develop the Resolution Copper deposit and deliver long-term economic and social benefits to the people of Arizona, we need access to land on the site that is now owned by the US government.
 This land will be directly impacted by the planned mining operations.

-In 2014, Congress passed federal land exchange legislation, which gives us 2,400 acres of that land above the copper deposit in exchange for 5,300 acres of Arizona land we own that will go back to the public.
+In 2014, Congress passed federal land exchange legislation, which allows for the exchange of 2,400 acres of land above the copper deposit for 5,300 acres of Arizona land owned by Resolution Copper that will become public.

 - A nature trail that winds through a mesquite woodland